Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-06-Create DLP Policies.md

 1. Navigate back to the Alert page to view the Alerts.

-   >**Note**: Alerts can be sent every time an activity matches a rule, which can be noisy or they can be aggregated based on the number of matches or volume of items over a set period of time.
+   >**Note**: Alerts can be sent every time an activity matches a rule, which can be noisy or they can be aggregated based on the number of matches or volume of items over a set period.

    >**Note**: Ensure that the DLP policy is configured to block everyone for the specified actions.
 When the sensitive content triggers the DLP rule, the email should be blocked from being sent.